 Paul Sean.

-Companies value their employees but can tolerate their emotions and sensitivity to some extent only.
-Some employees have a sensitive nature and often overreact in unfavorable workplace situations.
+Companies value their employees, but can only tolerate their emotions and sensitivity to some extent.
+Some employees are sensitive and often overreact in unfavorable workplace situations.

 Sample warning letter